oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of Non-Self Referencing URLs Failing to Resolve
 <use-of-non-self-referencing-urls-failing-to-resolve>
-For each URL which is not in the category `self` it MUST be tested that it resolves with a HTTP status code from the 2xx (Successful) or 3xx (Redirection) class.
+For each URL which is not in the category `self` it SHALL be tested that it resolves with a HTTP status code from the 2xx (Successful) or 3xx (Redirection) class.